This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Low Carb option: You can skip the vermicelli noodles to reduce the total carb count.
+• Low Carb option: You can skip the vermicelli noodles to reduce the total carb count or use kelp noodles.

 • Make-ahead: This dish is all about preparing in advance!
 You can poach the shrimp up to 2 days ahead, and make the dipping sauces 3-4 days ahead.